growr-xyz/growr-documentation/flows/D-Liquidity-2-Pond-Funding.md

 # Pond Funding
-The Growr protocol enables institutional investors to fund lending pools and ponds according to their risk/reward appetite.
+The Growr protocol enables Liquidity Providers to fund lending pools and ponds according to their risk/reward appetite.
 The protocol allows both funding models - custodial and non-custodial.
 ## Off-chain Custodian Model
 The model with a Custodian has lower technology learning curve and protect the user funds from malicious actors.
 In this scenario, no matter whether the Lender uses own funds or applies to Liquidity Providers for funds, all transactions occur off-chain.
 ## On-chain Model